Google Search Console

 States a clear cause when relevant

-Compares against a prior period or benchmark
+Compares against a prior period

-Suggests a next step
+Suggests a specific next step

 This is a structural quality gate, not a stylistic preference — it is the reason LDOO answers read like analyst briefings rather than chatbot responses.
 For simpler requests where the numbers are self-evident, the gate is skipped.
 Adding a verification step to an answer that does not need one only adds latency without improving output.